In this article we’re talking about Sri Lanka Location, Where is Sri Lanka Located, Population of Sri Lanka, Capital of Sri Lanka, and Sri Lanka Flag.

-It is located within the Urban area of the country’s economic capital, Colombo.
+It located within the Urban area of the country’s economic capital, Colombo.

-Kotte is not just another urban city in the country, it is a city filled with a lot of heritage and history.
+Kotte is not just another urban city in the country, and it is a city which has filled with a lot of heritage and history.

 The Kingdom of Kotte flourished and ruled over the whole country in the 15th century.

-King Parakramabahu VI was the last King to unify the whole of Sri Lanka in the 1450 and he chose Kotte as his capital. it is believed that during the his ruling, Sri Lanka blossomed in literature.
+King Parakramabahu VI was the last King to unify the whole of Sri Lanka in 1450, and he chose Kotte as his Capital.
+It believed that during his ruling, Sri Lanka blossomed in literature.

-Renown poets like Thotagamuwe Sri Rahule Thera lived during this era.
+Renown poets like Thotagamuwe Sri Rahula Thera lived during this era.

-You could still find relics of the kingdom and the literature which was produced during that era is still be used and studied in the country.
+You could still find relics of the kingdom and the literature which has produced during that era is still be used and studied in the country.

-However, it has slowly become a very modernized the city with all the facilities you need.
+However, it has slowly become a very modern city with all the facilities you need.

 Sri Lanka Flag

-It is mainly inspired by the flag of the Kingdom of Kandy, which was used during the 18th Century.
+It mainly inspired by the flag of the Kingdom of Kandy, which used during the 18th century.

-Each color and each symbol has it’s own meaning.
+Each colour and each symbol has its own meaning.

-The Saffrom border and the four Bo leaves represent Buddhism which is the main religion of the country.
+The Saffron border and the four Bo leaves represent Buddhism which is the main religion of the country.

 Four Bo leaves represent the four Buddhist concepts of Metta, Karuna, Mudita and Upeksha.

-The orange strip represent Sri Lankan Tamils and the Green Represent Sri Lankan Muslims.
+The orange strip represents Sri Lankan Tamils and the Green Represent Sri Lankan Muslims.

-The Lions and the maroon background represent to the majority of the country which is the Sinhalese.
+The Lions and the maroon background represent the majority of the country, which is the Sinhalese.